 Analyst Rating Update on This Canadian Energy Company

-RBC Capital analyst Kurt Hallead maintained a Buy rating on Select Energy Services (WTTR) on March 16 and set a price target of $7.00.
-The company’s shares closed last Monday at $3.27, close to its 52-week low of $2.84.
+In a report released yesterday, Thomas Hughes CFA from Wells Fargo maintained a Sell rating on Oasis Petroleum (OAS).
+The company’s shares closed last Monday at $0.35, close to its 52-week low of $0.25.

-According to TipRanks.com, Hallead is ranked 0 out of 5 stars with an average return of -20.8% and a 25.8% success rate.
-Hallead covers the Basic Materials sector, focusing on stocks such as Independence Contract Drilling, Diamond Offshore Drilling, and Oceaneering International.
+According to TipRanks.com, CFA is ranked 0 out of 5 stars with an average return of -37.9% and a 0.0% success rate.
+CFA covers the Basic Materials sector, focusing on stocks such as Centennial Resource Development, Matador Resources, and Whiting Petroleum.

-Select Energy Services has an analyst consensus of Moderate Buy, with a price target consensus of $7.67.
+Currently, the analyst consensus on Oasis Petroleum is a Moderate Sell with an average price target of $1.75, representing a 370.4% upside.
+In a report issued on March 9, Raymond James also downgraded the stock to Sell.

 See today’s analyst top recommended stocks >>